Damms/CyberSecurityHomeLab/README.md

         ```sh
         sudo so-allow
         ```
-    6. Enter your password then select the anayst role to add
+    6. Enter your password then select the anayst role to add by typing _a_

     ![image](https://github.com/user-attachments/assets/1c245fa1-435b-449c-93c5-68e430a930a5)

     8. Enter the Ubuntu Desktop IP Address to create a firewall rule for web access.
     9. Navigate to the Security Onion IP Address on the Ubuntu Desktop to access the web interface

-9. **Completion**:
-    - Configuration of the Security Onion VM is complete.

 ### Part 3: Configuring Kali Linux